 Plan a few hours every couple of weeks (or half a day if it’s really bad) to weed through and clean up files on your computer that you haven’t gotten to.
-This will help you keep your computer uncluttered, and your files easy to find.
+This will help you keep your computer uncluttered and running efficiently, and your files easy to find.

 Although these tips have worked for me, everyone has different preferences when it comes to organization.
 So take these tips and adjust as needed to create your own system.